Best Asset Protection Examples Offshore Strategy

 So, the first rule is, what you don’t own cannot be taken from you.
 The second rule, just as obvious, no country in the world automatically enforces U.S. judgments.
 Say it again.

 No country in the world automatically enforces U.S. judgments.
 Every single country out there forces anybody who wants to take your money away to re-sue you and litigate in a hostile environment if they want to get to your money.
-The good parts about it are, most of the rest of world have serious impediments to people being able to win those suits.
+The good parts about it are, most of the rest of the world have serious impediments to people being able to win those suits.

 99% of the rest of the world thinks contingency fee litigation is immoral and unethical as I do.
 I believe it’s a complete conflict of interest.

 We have 125,000-130,000 lawyers graduating each year, most of them with nothing to do.
-Well, anyone of them can file a lawsuit for $200 or $300, sue you for $10 or $20 or $30 million, ruin your health, ruin your sleep, ruin your capacity to move forward in some cases, all because they have the power to and they have nothing else to do.
+Well, any one of them can file a lawsuit for $200 or $300, sue you for $10 or $20 or $30 million, ruin your health, ruin your sleep, ruin your capacity to move forward in some cases, all because they have the power to and they have nothing else to do.

 So, what do we get to choose by applying those first two rules, we get to choose our battleground.
 Remember, the first rule is, what you don’t own cannot be taken from you.

-Second rule, no country in the world automatically enforces U.S. judgments.
+The second rule, no country in the world automatically enforces U.S. judgments.
 It’ll start to make sense to you in a few minutes, but just file those away and tattoo them into your brain.
 That’s a good start.

 I have a few rules you should always consider when you’re thinking of hiring somebody.
 To be honest, most of you shouldn’t hire someone like me.
 I’m way too expensive.

 You don’t need to spend that much money.
 With the tools I’m about to give you, you can go to an inexpensive attorney.
 You can sometimes do it yourself, although I don’t recommend that.
-I’m going to give you the tools to do your own planning, and I’m going to give you the tools to at least judge whether the people representing you are giving you good advice.
+I’m going to give you the tools to do your planning, and I’m going to give you the tools to at least judge whether the people representing you are giving you good advice.

 You’ll quickly find out that nine out of 10 of the people who claim to be asset protection experts are just idiots looking for something to do- unemployed estate planners who don’t know anything about what they’re doing, unemployed financial planners, unemployed mortgage brokers- the ones who got half of you into the trouble you’re in now.